 Just because I don’t need to gain weight, which is what I believed recovery from restriction was all about, doesn’t mean I am not in recovery or don’t need to be.

 Now that I’m over half a year into recovery, I’m starting to better understand what it means and what it’s truly about.
 Recovery for me may not involve the need to gain weight, but it certainly involves the need to regain my health and life.
-So, when I do start to doubt if I need to be in recovery at all and imposter syndrome gets the best of me, I remind myself of these three major aspects that help me realize how crucial and valid my recovery is.
+So, when I do start to doubt if I need to be in recovery at all and imposter syndrome gets the best of me, I remind myself of the follwoing.

 1) Physical Recovery